 19. Home bar ideas – have a surprise bar

-Another hideaway drinks cupboard here, in a London home.
-This one promises a truly dramatic reveal with its gold leaf and neon interior.
+On the outside it’s just a simple cupboard.
+But a hideaway drinks cabinet can have a dramatic reveal on the inside.
 Like a powder room, a home bar is a small enough space to turn into a ‘jewel box’ that’s more intense and dramatic than the rest of your home.
-Whether it’s with paint or wallpaper, or interesting lighting, your home bar space should have personality.
+Whether it’s with neon paint or gold leaf wallpaper, or interesting lighting, your home bar space should have personality.
+But—that personality can be tucked away with a hideaway home bar.

 20. Make it tiny but stylish